microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.use

-Specifies parameters or fixtures to use in a single test file or a [`method: Test.describe`] group.
-Most useful to configure a fixture, for example set `locale` to configure `context` fixture.
+Specifies options or fixtures to use in a single test file or a [`method: Test.describe`] group.
+Most useful to set an option, for example set `locale` to configure `context` fixture.

 ```js js-flavor=js
 const { test, expect } = require('@playwright/test');